Sefford/kor/README.md

 * **composeErrorResponse:** This stage will only happen in exceptional situations which will lead to a failed execution.
 The idea is to analyze the exception and output an ErrorResponse which the UI layer can use to give the user detailed information.

-For heavy-duty operations, `FastSaving` interface is available to provide a chance to make a preliminary persistence to memory and notifiy the user to give out the response while offloading to a slower cache in the background of the `Request`.
+For heavy-duty operations, `FastDelegate` interface is available to provide a chance to make a preliminary persistence to memory and notifiy the user to give out the response while offloading to a slower cache in the background of the `Request`.

-The case of the `CacheRequest` the behavior is slightly different.
-A `CacheRequest`is supposed to fetch the information from the persistence system.
+The case of the `CacheDelegate` the behavior is slightly different.
+A `CacheDelegate`is supposed to fetch the information from the persistence system.
 As such, it lacks `postProcess` and `saveToCache` stages.
-In the earlier step, because the information is supposed to have been saved on the system via an early `NetworkRequest`, and as such, having passed through the necessary steps.
+In the earlier step, because the information is supposed to have been saved on the system via an early `NetworkDelegate`, and as such, having passed through the necessary steps.
 In the latter, for obvious reasons.

 * **isCacheValid:** This stage is meant to be executed _before_ the actual retrieveFromCache, and it is meant to peek at